hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1450
 There are many ships on this route, with more encounters as we go north.
 The wind is great, it is a good fresh wind and Pino is steering itself northeast.
 Our world has been bordered by fog for most of the day.
 We don't stay outside as it is too wet.
 We're sailing close-hauled, pleasant, as the waves have not had time to build yet.

-I made *chocolate cake* (see recipes) today, a request from Devine.
+I made [chocolate cake](#chococake) today, a request from Devine.
 I prepared it in our cast-iron pan with a heavy lid, let it bake for 15 minutes and let it cool with the lid on.
 It baked wonderfully.

 Life aboard is quiet today, Devine is reading *The Art of UNIX Programming*.
 We should have left with more books. *Golden Apples of the Sun* is great to read, we went through 3 shorts this morning.
 Ray Bradbury has a fun writing style.
 In one short called *The Murderer*, a man is jailed after killing a variety of noise-producing devices, being fed up with it and wishing for a quieter world.
 That struck a chord.
 In a noisy world, cluttered with tech and distractions, people don't have the mind space to reflect on what matters.

 In her book *How to do Nothing*, Jenny Odell suggests ways to protect ourselves from the companies seeking to capitalize on our attention.
 We have to protect ourselves, each other, and whatever is left of what makes us human: "I’m suggesting that we protect our spaces and our time for non-instrumental, non-commercial activity and thought, for maintenance, for care, for conviviality.
 And I’m suggesting that we fiercely protect our human animality against all technologies that actively ignore and disdain the body, the bodies of others, and the body of the landscape that we inhabit."

 ##### 1600
-Devine makes *cornpone* (see recipes) and serves it with some kimchi.
+Devine makes [cornpone](#cornpone) and serves it with some kimchi.
 It's a very good and filling simple meal.
 Cornmeal is a humble ingredient, one that I've come to love over the years.
 It is cheap to buy, versatile and it lasts a long, long time.

 The chart that I use to mark our position everyday has a lot more mold now, but it's all we've got so we keep using it.
 There are little black dots all over it, and any mark we make using a marker pen bleeds out.
 We've got to use a ball point pen to keep our positions on the map readable.